censusreporter/census-api/DATA_UPDATES.md

     - vi README.md

 - Since you probably checked out the census-postgres repo with https, you can't commit from the EC2 instance, so copy this data you just created back to your laptop:
+    -
+       ```
-    - scp -i ~/.ssh/censusreporter.ec2_key.pem -r \
+       scp -i ~/.ssh/censusreporter.ec2_key.pem -r \
         ubuntu@ec2-23-20-252-114.compute-1.amazonaws.com:/home/ubuntu/census-postgres/acs2013_3yr .
+       ```
     - git add acs2013_3yr
     - git commit
     - git push
-    - (Once you do this, go back to the EC2 instance and rm the directory you made inside of census-postgres and pull it back down from git so you have a clean repo)
+    - Once you do this, go back to the EC2 instance and rm the directory you made inside of census-postgres and pull it back down from git so you have a clean repo

 #### Import data to database